nicolas2192/CustomerLifeTimeValue/README.md

   <img width="700" height="350" src="readme/retention.png">
 </p>

-On the left we have the number of unique customers per cohort while on the right the retention per cohort and month.
+On the left image we have the number of unique customers per cohort while on the right one, the retention per cohort and month.
 Some conclusions are:
-- 1. The number of users is declining month by month.
+- 1. The number of new users is declining by the month.
 - 2. First month (period) does not add up 100% this is due to the fact that there are users that didnt perform any purchase the month they joined.
-- 3. Retention decreases fast, going from ~80% to ~15% during the first 3 months.
+- 3. Retention decreases quickly, going from ~80% to ~15% during the first 3 months.

 ## :chart_with_upwards_trend: RFM Analysis with Machine Learning